quangmta/SmartHome/README.md

 + _"d"_: Kd
 + _"r"_: request

-For example: command `t25.5` sets the target temperature to 25.5 degrees
+For example: command `t25.5` sets the target temperature to 25.5 degrees, `f0` turns off the fan, `f1` turns on the fan.
 ## Data send to server: `Temperature` + `Capacity of heater` + `Thermorstat' + 'Relay' + 'Frequency converter failure'

 For example: Command `26 2000 0 0 0` means the measure temperature is 26, the capacity of heater is 2000W,